marinakiseleva/thex_model/README.md

 # THEx Background
-Source code contributing to the research of the Transient Host Exchange project (THEx) project at the University of Arizona.
-THEx aims to predict astronomical transients for the Large Synoptic Survey Telescope (LSST) before they occur by using host-galaxy photometric data, in expedite their follow up once detected by LSST.
+Source code contributing to the research of the Transient Host Exchange (THEx) at the University of Arizona.
+We classify astronomical transients using host-galaxy photometric data, so that transients detected by the Large Synoptic Survey Telescope (LSST) may be immediately followed-up on after their initial discovery based on their classified type.

 # Set-Up